Thanin Kraivichien: Premiership

 After the Thammasat University massacre of 6 October 1976, the democratically elected prime minister Seni Pramoj was toppled by a military coup led by Admiral Sangad Chaloryu.
 Two days later, King Bhumibol Adulyadej appointed his favourite, Thanin, to be interim prime minister.
 Thanin insisted on selecting his cabinet himself and rejected most of the military junta's nominations.
 The military occupied only the positions of deputy prime minister and deputy minister of defence.
-Thanin led the first Thai cabinet in which women, Wimolsiri Chamnarnvej and Lursakdi Sampatisiri, held ministerial posts.
+Thanin led the first Thai cabinet in which several women, including Wimolsiri Chamnarnvej and Lursakdi Sampatisiri, held ministerial posts.
 Thanin was seen as honest and intelligent but also eminently ideological and politically extreme.
-After his taking office, he sent police special forces to notoriously liberal book shops, and ordered the confiscation and burning of 45,000 books, including works of Thomas More, George Orwell, and Maxim Gorky.
+After his taking office, he sent police special forces to notoriously liberal book shops, and ordered the confiscation and burning of 45,000 books, including those written by Thomas More, George Orwell, and Maxim Gorky.

 Thanin announced that Thailand could return to democratic rule only after 12 years.
 The parliament was dissolved and all political parties outlawed.
 Thanin's crackdown on trade unions, progressive students' and farmers' associations drove activists into the underground structures of the Communist Party of Thailand.
 Instead of weakening the communists, it fuelled their armed struggle against the government.
+At the same time, Thanin became the first prime minister of Thailand to appoint women to his cabinet.

 In March 1977, a group of younger army officers known as the "Young Turks", who had an interest in political matters, tried to topple Thanin.
 Their attempted coup failed.
 On 20 October 1977, however, Admiral Sangad again seized power and pressed Thanin to resign.
 The military justified their intervention because Thanin's government had divided the country and had virtually no public support, the economic situation had worsened, and people in general disagreed with such a long-term suspension of democracy.